-This school recognises that children with SEN and disabilities can face additional safeguarding challenges these can include:
+This school recognises that children with (SEN) and disabilities can face additional safeguarding challenges these can include:

-- 1. assumptions that indicators of possible abuse such as behaviour, mood, and injury are related to the child's disability without further exploration - 2. these children are more prone to peer group isolation or bullying (including prejudicebased bullying and online abuse) than other children - 3. the potential for SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - 4. communication barriers and difficulties in managing or reporting these challenges
+- 1. Assumptions that indicators of possible abuse such as behaviour, mood, and injury are related to the child's disability without further exploration. - 2.
+These children are more prone to peer group isolation or bullying (including prejudicebased bullying and online abuse) than other children. - 3.
+The potential for SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs.

+4. Communication barriers and difficulties in managing or reporting these challenges.

-This school has a duty to make reasonable adjustments for disabled children therefore to address these additional challenges, we will consider extra pastoral support for children with SEND.
+This school has a duty to make reasonable adjustments for disabled children therefore to address these additional challenges, we will consider extra pastoral support for children with SEND and disabilities.

-Responding to Domestic Abuse
+9. Responding to Domestic Abuse